open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch02_system_components.md

 Used in the SID/MID context to mediate and validate client requests to SID/MID relying party services.
 Validation includes verifying the session token provided by the client.

-## Authentication proxy

-A server that relays the Mobile-ID and Smart-ID authentication requests to actual Mobile-ID/Smart-ID RP API services and acts as relying party (RP).
-Generates and stores secrets that cannot be revealed to CDOC2 Client Applications.

 ## CDOC2 CLI user application

 Command line utility to create/process CDOC2 files.
 Provides CLI interface to CDOC2 reference Java library.